Greene County Market Steer and Lamb Sale to be held Aug. 12

 During the public fair board meeting held last month to announce the fair’s cancellation, board members and Greene County Commissioner Mike Belding pledged that something would be held in the near future for those youths who work all year to raise their animals in the hopes of selling them.

-That pledge became a reality, as the fair board and the county's Extension office recently announced that the Greene County Market Steer and Lamb Sale will be held in the fairgrounds' show barn on Wednesday, Aug.
-12, beginning at 6 p.m.
+That pledge became a reality, as the fair board and the county’s Extension office recently announced that the Greene County Market Steer and Lamb Sale will be held in the fairgrounds’ show barn on Wednesday, Aug.
+12 at 6 p.m.

 Debbie Stephenson, fair board secretary/treasurer, explained that the fair board has been working with the county Extension office, parents of youths wanting to show and sell, the county commissioners and “anyone actively involved with the fair” to come up with a plan to have some event that would benefit those youths.